Alltand History, Family Crest & Coats of Arms

 Early History of the Alltand family

 This web page shows only a small excerpt of our Alltand research.
-Another 161 words (12 lines of text) covering the years 1284, 1648, 1709, 1763, 1705, 1712, 1709, 1190, 1792, 1867, 1792, 1814 and 1874 are included under the topic Early Alltand History in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) covering the years 1284, 1648, 1709, 1763, 1705, 1712, 1709, 1190, 1792, 1867, 1792, 1814 and 1874 are included under the topic Early Alltand History in all our PDF Extended History products and printed products wherever possible.

 Alltand Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Alltand has been recorded under many different variations, including Alton, Allton, Allten, Alten, Altoun, Althoun, Althan, Althaun, Aulton, Dalton and many more.

 Early Notables of the Alltand family (pre 1700)

 Another 29 words (2 lines of text) are included under the topic Early Alltand Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Alltand family to Ireland

 Some of the Alltand family moved to Ireland, but this topic is not covered in this excerpt.

-Another 87 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.